Flinn-Brown: For Experienced Civic Leaders Aiming to Serve Arizona

 The Flinn-Brown Civic Leadership Academy prepares Fellows to help govern and contribute to public policy.
 It provides information, connections, and support with a focus on the intersection of policy, politics, and networks.
 The seminars present facts and figures about Arizona’s people and issues and the realities of governing today through presentations from the state’s foremost leaders and experts representing many points of view; discussions; readings; and projects.

 Presenters include highly experienced elected and appointed officials, judges, executives, scholars, and other experts.
-Meet our past presenters.
+Meet some of our past presenters.

 The attendance expectation is 100 percent.
 If circumstances make missing one day unavoidable, a Fellow may make up a seminar session in the next series.